ryanwoldatwork/InterimPerformance-Dot-Gov-2018/cx/dashboard/HISPs/treas-irs.md

 hisp_service_id: treas-irs
 layout: hisp
 logo_type: seal
-hisp_profile_headline: "In FY 2018, for every $100 the government collected in taxes, the IRS spent only 35 cents"
+hisp_profile_headline: "In FY 2018, for every $100 the government collected in taxes, the IRS spent only 35 cents."
 ---

 {:.cx-section-heading}